Skip to main content

 Non-npm dependencies

 Bun supports installing dependencies from Git, GitHub, and local or remotely-hosted tarballs.
-For complete documentation refer to Package manager > Git, GitHub, and tarball dependencies.
+See bun add.

 package.json